 Since it’s on the list of the “Most Beautiful Villages in France,” it would be silly not to consider spending a few hours in Gassin when you’re in the St Tropez region.
 Although the village was built with pastel stones, all the beautiful flowers growing on the walls make it look very colourful.
 It’s a pleasure to wander in the narrow streets of the lovely village.

-Moreover, it has one of the best views of Saint Tropez Gulf.
+Moreover, it has one of the best views of Saint Tropez Gulf and some vineyards as Provence is one of the best wine regions in France.

 Distance from St Tropez: 10km